Popmotion/popmotion/docs/guides/topics/functional-value-pipelines.md

 ## Create the slider renderer

-We first need to import the [css renderer](../../api/renderers/css).
+Our first job is to make a simple renderer for the slider.
+The [css renderer](../../api/renderers/css.md) included in Popmotion can create an optimized get/setter for CSS properties.
 We'll use this to set the `translateX` transform property of the slider.

 ```javascript
 const { css } = window.popmotion;